 Another benefit of copper is that it contains chemicals that are poisonous to moss and algae.
 When rainwater falls and passes over the copper nails, the chemicals are spread over the roof.
 As a result, it prevents moss and algae growth.

-Copper nails are most commonly used to fix slates on pitched roofs, but can also be used to secure roofing tiles in place.
-Copper is also used to create slate straps, which are used on slate roofs to hold broken slates in place, either as a temporary fix or a more long term solution.
+Roofers commonly use copper nails to fix slates on pitched roofs, and to secure roofing tiles in place.
+They also use copper to create slate straps, which hold broken tiles in place on slate roofs.
+This can be either a temporary fix or a more long term solution.

 Stainless steel nails